conduktor/conduktor-coding-challenge/application-process.md

 - Engineering candidates who successfully did the coding challenge will be invited to a quick interview remotely with various members of the engineering team.

 - Meeting with the CEO or CTO (30min): based on their technical background or not.
-The purpose is to get to know the candidate better
+The purpose is to get to know the candidate better and understand if they fit our values (please check them on https://www.conduktor.io/jobs/)

 - This is the last step during which it's decided if the candidate will receive an offer or not.